bcgov/nr-forest-client/backend/docs/MAIL_FORMAT.md

 - clientType

 So for example, to get the name of the business, the variable would be `${business.name}`.

-#### Submitter

-Information related to the person who submitted the data.
-Some of those fields will be automatically extracted from BCeID and the authentication system

-- email
-- name (will be the junction of first and last name)
-- phone
-- lastName
-- firstName
-- id

-So for example, to get the name of the business, the variable would be `${submitter.name}`.

 ## Opening an Issue on GitHub